 The art may very well be the best thing in this entire series.
 The clay-like animation style really brings out the sense of horror.
 The way blood doesn't act like blood and is symbolized by a mess of red that a kindergartener could draw better is in fact, on purpose.
 Their true goal was not to mesmerize you with their art but to make it lesser than the plot, and that is why their art is so great.
 You see to understand their art, you must first understand the story.
 Just like real art, it is real art because no one gets it.

 The sounds are beautiful.
-They actually hired many of the greatest seiyuu of all time, and although they don’t have a single word or line, they portrayed the silence of our characters in a way that no one else could.
+They actually hired many of the greatest seiyuu of all time on the same level as Kana Hanazawa and Aya Hirano, and although they don’t have a single word or line, they portrayed the silence of our characters in a way that no one else could.
 The emphasized, unrealistic sound effects of swallowing food or metal dropping are for your benefit in order to heighten your sense of dread.
-You may find yourself annoyed by the constant buzzing sound, but it is actually the impending end approaching.
+You may find yourself annoyed by the constant buzzing sound, but it is actually a symbol of the impending end approaching.

 All in all, I truly enjoyed this anime.
 I may even watch it a 30th time.
 Despite the horror of what I was seeing on the screen, I could not look away, for I knew it, all of it to be true.